Advertisements

 Find the sum:

-Carry out the following addition of a rational number.
+Carry out the division of rational number:

-Carry out the division of rational number.
+Carry out the division of rational number:

 Satpal walks `2/3 "km from a place P, towards the east and then from there" 1 5/7` km towards west.
 Where will he be now from P?